kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/5-testing/2-testing-pyramid.md

 ---
 # Testing Pyramid

-I am pretty sure that you’ve heard the term “testing pyramid” quite a lot of times.
+I am pretty sure that you’ve heard the term `Testing Pyramid` quite a lot of times.
 But let’s quickly go through it and refresh our memory on some core concepts.

 To verify the correctness of an application, we can use different types of testing.
 Each type of test has a different scope of tested elements and requires different time and resources to run.